 In 2014, Jean-Pierre Albertini filed a patent application for “boules de pétanque souples d’intérieur“.
 Now you can buy a set for around 79€ at boulistenaute.com and and other online vendors.
 You can see some pictures of them HERE.

-A flexible outer shell or skin (4mm thick) is inflated with a combination of iron filings (“steel microbeads” less than 0.6 mm in diameter) and air to produce boules with the desired weight, size, and bounce.
-The iron filings help to suppress the inflated boules’ bounce, producing playing behavior similar to steel boules.
+A flexible outer shell or skin (4mm thick) partially filled with steel microbeads and then inflated with air (like a basketball) to produce boules with the desired weight, size, and bounce.
+The heavy microbeads help to suppress the inflated boules’ bounce, producing playing behavior similar to steel boules.
 (This is the same technique that old-time cheaters used to make “stuffed” boules— boules farcies.)
 One report says that they are 73mm and 680g.
 In this closeup you can see the valve used to inflate the boules.

 You can see the boules in action in this Vimeo video.
 As you can see, the jack has one flat side to keep it from rolling away too easily on the wood floor.